-We manage carbon compensation programs where we are looking for individual, families, and businesses that are willing to compensate for (more than just offsetting) carbon emissions in their homes and businesses.
+We manage carbon compensation programs where we are looking for individual or businesses in Europe that want to compensate for (more than just offsetting) carbon emissions in their homes and businesses.

 SENU don’t simply plant trees and walk away as we offer wrap around care, communication and education ensuring that…